indexzer0/eloquent-filtering

 For Engineering:

-*"This package replaces repetitive where() logic in controllers with a declarative approach:
+*"This package replaces repetitive where() chains with declarative model methods.
+For instance:

 class Product extends Model {